al3xandr3/al3xandr3.github.io/_posts/2013-03-07-meta-learning.md

 ---

+### Do a plan

+Take into account the above rules of thumb to define a plan on how to tackle:

+ - What to study
+   - Look at the ideal end goals, deconstruct the area - to define what to study
+   - Apply 80/20 selection and MED
+   - Find ideal the material, interview Pro's

+ - When to study it & Expected Outcomes
+   - Look into the sequencing principles - organize an ideal "growth" sequence.
+   - Define clear dates & outcomes for the sequence - applies the stakes principle.

+ - During the study (and afterwards when practicing)
+   - Summarize learnings in cheat-sheets - keep forever refining them, the older and more refined the better they will be.
+   - Potencially use memorization / encoding tricks if/when required.

+---

 ### Notes
 - Explaining to others, forces to find clear explanations and interiorize the learnings
 - Writting often helps thinking and developing subject further